liesnikov/extensible-elaborator/paper/main.md

   Alternatively, we can introduce metavariables for names and implement data constructor disambiguation more simply, since as of now we simply block on expected type to disambiguate.
 * **Rendering more elements of the elaborator as constraints** -- currently, components such as occurs-checker and reduction are simple functions.
   Including them in the constraint machinery would make the implementation more uniform and allow users to extend them.
+* **Error messages** weren't the focus of present work, but it'd be interesting to see if we can incorporate ideas by @heerenScriptingTypeInference2003 into our system.
 * **Potential optimisations**.
   Currently, our system has a lot of room for potential optimisations.
   The first step would be to allow handlers to pass some information to their respective solvers, which requires introduction of an existential type in the plugin.